bitquery/streaming-data-platform-docs/docs/start/websocket.md

 Keep in mind, there are limits applied to the number of subscriptions a user can have active at one time.
 Currently, this limit is set at 8 per user; however, these limits are subject to change in the future.
 For the most up-to-date information on pricing and limits, please refer to the [pricing page on our website](https://bitquery.io/pricing).

+### Data Handling

+It's important to note that for committed blocks, data will come in portions (by block), and for the mempool, data will come by transactions (or set of transactions).
+You do not have control over the sequence in which this data will arrive.
+Therefore, ensure your application is designed to handle data in this manner.

 ### How Does it Work